Tanisha Scott: Film

 In addition to music videos and live performances, Scott creates movement for commercials, theater performances, films and television shows.
 She assisted the moves seen in Bring It On: All or Nothing .....(2006) and played a close friend of Rutina Wesley in the dance-based How She Move (2007).
 As a movement coach for Notorious (2009), the story of the late rapper The Notorious B.I.G., Scott helped Jamal Woolard, the lead actor, embody the physical movements of the title character Christopher "The Notorious B.I.G."
 Wallace.
 She was also an assistant choreographer on the set of Bride Wars (2009).
 In 2015, Scott choreographed the hip-hop throwback dance scene in Tina Fey and Amy Poehler's comedy Sisters.
 She's also responsible for dance moves in Netflixs The Unbreakable Kimmy Schmidt and coaching George Clooney through his first ever on-screen dance scene in Money Monster.

 Theatre

 In 2010, Scott co-choreographed Venice—a rap musical that parallels Shakespeare's Othello—with John Carrafa during her stint touring with Rihanna.
 Time magazine's Richard Zoglin called the dancing "fluid" in an article titled "The Year's Best Musical."
 The next year, she choreographed the Off-Off-Broadway play, This One Girl's Story.

-Later in her career, Scott also transitioned into movement coaching and performance direction.
-As a movement coach, Scott works with not only dancers and artists, but also actors, musicians, models and athletes – helping them to emote and execute specific movements for a desired intent.
-In her performance direction, Scott orchestrates the strategic movement and expression for an artist on stage.
+Later in her career, Scott expanded her professional activities to include movement coaching and performance direction.
+She has provided guidance on movement and physical expression for staged and filmed performances and has been involved in coordinating movement and presentation for artists during live appearances.